icfog/consortium/jerusalem-protocol.markdown

 ![Figure 5](images/jp-test-05.png)

-- Options
+1. Configure Options
   -	The “Options” tab across the top of the application indicated by the three vertical lines shows all of the display options in the system for a selected subject group.
+1. Configure Metric Groups
-- Metric Groups – change which metrics are displayed in the test results window and add custom metric groups for each test.
+  - Metric groups change which metrics are displayed in the test results window and add custom metric groups for each test.
   -	Keep all of the default boxes selected for the “Walk” tab as shown below.
   -	Keep all boxes selected for the “360 Degree Turn” tab as well.

 ![Figure 6](images/jp-test-06.png)

+#### Software configuration for testing

+1. Configure Tests and Conditions
+  – Add, edit, and delete custom tests and test conditions.
+  - This is where each of the eight trials will be added.

+1. Import a test sequence
+  - Test sequences can be imported into the application.
+  - In the top right hand corner, select the ‘Import Sequence’ button and select the FOG-ST sequence from finder.
+This will be sent along with other ICFOG documentation.
+  - All 8 tests will automatically be added to the Tests and Conditions tab under the Walk and 360 degree turn tab.
+  - This will allow you to skip adding all of the tests manually.
+  - However, if adding the sequence does not work, these are the steps to manually add each test.